a5221985/tutorials/Python/python_3_theory.md

 		4. comparison operators are same as in C
 	4. body of the loop is indented: for grouping statements
 		1. type tab or space for indentation
-		2. Blank like indicates completion of the statement
+		2. Blank line indicates completion of the statement
 	5. `print()` outputs value of the args given
 		1. strings are printed out without quotes
 		2. space is inserted between items